Alfred Guzzetti

-Alfred Guzzetti (born 1942) is a maker of documentary and experimental films and tapes.
+Alfred Guzzetti (born 1942) is a maker of documentary and experimental films and videos.
 His work has been shown at the New York Film Festival, the Margaret Mead Festival, and other festivals in London, Rotterdam, Germany, Spain and France, as well as in installation settings in New York, Copenhagen, and Santa Monica.

 Education

 Alfred Guzzetti was born in Philadelphia and attended the public schools there.
 He earned a BA from Central High School and a second BA from Harvard College.
 He studied at Birkbeck College, University of London, as a Marshall Scholar, and received a Ph.D. in English Literature from Harvard University, where he now teaches.